Draft Council of Europe convention on the protection of the environment through criminal law

 of unlawfully harvested timber” add the words “unlawful harvesting

-of timber and” and reword the title of this article to read “Offences
+of timber and” and reword the title of this article to read: “Offences

 related to unlawful harvesting of timber and related trade”;